Choosing the right WorldPop population data for you

 - Top-down model datasets are available for all countries through our global data collection.

-Because new data is regularly incorporated and improvements to models are made, different versions of each population dataset may be available.
+Because new data are regularly incorporated and improvements to models are made, different versions of each population dataset may be available.
 Also included within the WOPR are a collection of open datasets on buildings and boundaries, which were either used in the population model construction or derived using the output datasets.

 Note that the bottom-up and top-down datasets described above are likely to be more reliable if recent estimates are required